Duke heads to Boston College with bowl eligibility in reach

 BC (2-6, 1-4) looks to curb a three-game skid after falling 13-3 last Saturday at UConn, its first-ever loss to the Huskies and first to any New England opponent since 1978.

-The Eagles totaled more yards (335) than their previous two games, but an opening touchdown drive by UConn, five turnovers and the loss of quarterback Phil Jurkovec to a lower-body injury proved to spell their downfall.
+The Eagles totaled more yards (335) than their previous two games, but an opening touchdown drive by UConn, five turnovers and the loss of Jurkovec proved to spell their downfall.

 "I need to do a better job, we need to play better, and our coaches need to coach better," BC coach Jeff Hafley said.
 "We don't have much time because we're playing Friday."